-Calorie counter MyFitnessPal makes a cool million dollars monthly, and it does so because the app is a master of motivation.
+Calorie counter MyFitnessPal has 200 million users, and it does so because the app is a master of motivation.
 On MyFitnessPal, users can set a goal for their calorie intake, and this target defines the graphs and visualizations they see.
 As a result, their graphs and progress trackers are personalized to their custom goals.

 #3 Calm uses personalized gamification features to reduce churn

-How did wellness app Calm achieve a 3x boost to user retention?
-Simple – by letting users set their own push notifications reminding them to meditate.
+How did the wellness app Calm achieve a 3x boost in user retention?
+Simple – by letting users set their push notifications to remind them to meditate.

 With Calm’s Daily Reminder feature, users receive a motivating message at a time of their choosing.
 By personalizing push notifications, Calm not only avoids frustrating new users with clutter but also helps facilitate habit formation.

-#4 WW incentivizes users to meet their goals with rewards
+#4 Weight Watchers incentivizes users to meet their goals with rewards

 When users on the WW app hit their goals, they get a ‘Win’.
 This is positive reinforcement at its most clear!
 Moreover, wins rack up points that elevate your standing in a tiered rewards system.
 With it, users are motivated to win to earn feel-good items such as gym memberships or free body products.